Celebrating the Life & Legacy of Dr. Martin Luther King, Jr.

 March 8, 2017 at 4:30 pm in CUC Danforth Conference

-Beginning on Tuesday, January 17 a limited number of copies of each book will be made available for campus community members to read and commit to participate in a featured lunch dialogue.
+Beginning on Tuesday, January 17 a limited number of copies of each book will be made available for campus community members to read and commit to participate in a featured lunch or dinner dialogue.

 All events are free and open to members of both the Carnegie Mellon and Pittsburgh communities unless otherwise specified.